lisamarierunfola/lisamarierunfola/index.markdown

 call_cta_first: Book a
 call_cta_second: Discovery Call
 call_cta_link: "/contact#contact__form"
-quote_headline_first: Some
-quote_headline_second: Good
-quote_headline_third: Words
-quote_headline_cursive: From the Reignited
-testimonials:
-- quote: Lisa Marie Runfola changed my life.
-Literally.​ I feel like a whole new person.
-    A person with boundaries and confidence to set boundaries.​ It was a truly transformational experience to be coached by Lisa Marie.
-  name: Christine
-  title: CLIENT
-- quote: Lisa Marie helped me with my biggest issue.​ Being comfortable with the discomfort of putting boundaries by visualizing the long term positive outcome will be one of the major learnings I got from Lisa​.
-I am so grateful to call her my coach and I am sure the universe sent me to her for a reason.
-  name: Laura
-  title: CLIENT
-- quote: Having completed Boundary Coaching with Lisa Marie Runfola, ​I can say this was one of the most inspiring and wonderful transformations for myself.​ Setting boundaries and keeping myself accountable is no longer an issue.
-  name: Iona
-  title: CLIENT
 podcast_image: "/assets/img/podcastcover.png"
 podcast_caption: Take a Listen
 podcast_headline: What’s Not Being Said Podcast